BorisAndrews/BorisAndrews.github.io/publications/sp-schemes/index.md

 > *[...] we propose an approach for the construction of **timestepping schemes** that **preserve dissipation laws** and **conserve multiple general invariants**, via finite elements in time and the systematic introduction of auxiliary variables. [...]
 We [devise] novel arbitrary-order schemes that conserve to machine precision **all known invariants of Hamiltonian ODEs** [...] and arbitrary-order schemes for the **compressible Navier–Stokes equations that conserve mass, momentum, and energy, and provably possess non-decreasing entropy**.*

-While the results of this work are more general, I would like to provide some exposition for it through the lens of:
+While the results of this work are more general, I would like to provide some exposition for it through the lens of
 - Hamiltonian systems,
-- Symplectic integrators, and
+- symplectic integrators, and
 - the Benjamin--Bona--Mahony (BBM) equation,

 as I find these results be *informative, curious, motivating, and (not least) cool*!

 Symplectic integrators are frequently lauded for their *"energy-conserving properties"*.
 Their status as the gold standard for simulating Hamiltonian systems is often put down to this. <br>
-However, this belief is *not entirely accurate*.
+Yet, this belief is *not entirely accurate*.

 **Symplecticity** enhances the collective behaviour of a group of simulations, which is beneficial!
 However, it **does not guarantee energy conservation**. <br>
 In fact, as noted by *Ge and Marsden (1988)*: <br>